DokiDokiModManager/Mod-Manager/README.md

 ## Download

-Builds for Windows and Linux (AppImage) are available on the [Releases page](https://github.com/DokiDokiModManager/Mod-Manager/releases).
+Builds are available on the [Releases page](https://github.com/DokiDokiModManager/Mod-Manager/releases) for Windows, macOS and Linux.

-macOS is not currently supported and **does not work whatsoever**.
-However, it is on the agenda.

 ## Debug tools